karth2k/Sanskrit-Teacher/README.md

 # Sanskrit-Teacher

+Note: My old repository wasn't working so I just had created a new one.

 This program quizzes users on the Sanskrit Vowels written with the Devanagari script.

 As stated on the project itself, I made this program due to wanting to something to teach me the Sanskrit alphabet.
 I thought it would be effective doing online flashcards and the learn mode given on websites but soon enough I found myself stuck behind a paywall.
 I wanted to make this program to not only teach myself but others as well who are in my situation simply for free.